bechampion/interviewthing/README.md

 todo:
 - intial S3 bucket AES serverside needs to be provisioned..
 - AMI hardcoded
 - ssh key non existent
-- docker launcher
+- docker launcher DONE
-- ingress
+- ingress DONE
-- template for app
+- template for app DONE
 - curls.
+DONE
 - automate ami GPU subscription....??? -- ignore
-- default sg is rejecting 10/8
+- default sg is rejecting 10/8  DONE
-- terraform output json to absorve kubeconfig and configmap that need to jq'd into something
+- terraform output json to absorve kubeconfig and configmap that need to jq'd into something DONE
+- SG and SGRules created by Services dynamically dont' seem to be removed when we do helm delete of a given chart... seems to be a bug that it's fixed with a tag.

 idea: